• Skip to primary navigation

 Instructions

-• In a large bowl, cream together butter and sugar.
+• In a large bowl, add butter and sugar.
+Using a hand mixer or stand mixer, cream together until light and fluffy, about a minute.
 Add eggs and vanilla extract.
-Beat until creamy, about a minute.
+Beat until fluffy, about a minute.

 • In a separate bowl, sift together dry ingredients: flour, dutch cocoa powder, baking powder, baking soda, and salt.

-• Add half of the dry ingredients to butter mixture and mix until just combined.
+• Add half of the dry ingredients to butter mixture and mix on low until just combined.
 Add half of milk and mix until combined.
-Repeat once more until add ingredients are incorporated.
+Repeat once more to add remaining dry ingredients and milk.

-• Using a medium cookie scoop (or a heaping tablespoon), spoon cookie dough 2 inches apart onto prepared baking sheet.
-Recipe should make 32 individual cookies.
+• Using a medium cookie scoop, spoon cookie dough 2 inches apart onto prepared baking sheet.
+Recipe will make 32 individual cookies with a medium scoop.

-• Bake 9-10 minutes, or until cookies are puffy and tops have cracked.
+• Bake about 9-10 minutes, or until cookies are puffy and tops have cracked.

 • Allow to cool for 5 minutes before removing to a wire rack to cool completely.

-• In a bowl, add room temperature butter, beat until creamy, about 1 minute.
+• In a bowl, add room temperature butter and beat until creamy, about 1 minute.

-• Add confectioner's sugar and slowly mix until ingredients are fully combined.
+• Add confectioner's sugar gradually and mix on low speed until ingredients are fully combined.
 Then, whip at high speed for 2-3 minutes, or until light and fluffy.

-• Pipe or spread frosting generously with a knife onto the bottoms of half of the cookies, then top with remaining unfrosted cookies, making a sandwich.
+• Pipe frosting with a piping bag or spread frosting generously with a knife onto the bottoms of half of the cookies.
+Top with remaining unfrosted cookies to make sandwiches.

 Equipment Recommendations